Visitor’s Guide

 Don’t miss The Garden Shop at the Greater Des Moines Botanical Garden when you visit.
 You’ll find one-of-a-kind items for those hard-to-buy-for garden enthusiasts or nature lover in your life.
 The store emphasizes handmade local goods including books, stationery, houseplants, seeds, children’s toys, and unique home decor.
 The Garden Shop is stocked with an ever-changing selection of items perfect for every season.

-IN THE WORKS: The Garden Shop Goods Online Store —stay tuned for updates.
+IN THE WORKS: Garden Shop Collection Online Store —stay tuned for updates.

 Botanical Garden Do’s and Don’ts